rbordini/jacamoexercise/README.md

 # JaCaMo Exercise

-An exercise for a JaCaMo hand-on course
+An exercise for a JaCaMo hands-on course